AY2526S1-CS2113-T10-1/tp/docs/UserGuide.md

 ![loannotrepaid](./diagrams/screenshots/LoanNotRepaid.png)

 ### Edit a loan: `edit loan`
 Edits a loan in the list.
 The loan will include a description and the amount borrowed as well as the date and time to return the loaned amount by.
+No Time Zone is assumed and date and time will not change with location.

 Format: `edit loan <INDEX> d/<DESCRIPTION> a/<AMOUNT_LOANED> r/<LOAN_RETURN_DATE_AND_TIME>`